RTEMS/rtems-docs/c_user/multiprocessing.rst

 A proxy is an RTEMS data structure which resides on a remote node and is used to represent a task which must block as part of a remote operation.
 This action can occur as part of the``rtems_semaphore_obtain`` and``rtems_message_queue_receive`` directives.
-If the object were local, the task’s control block would be available for modification to indicate it was blocking on a message queue or semaphore.
-However, the task’s control block resides only on the same node as the task.
+If the object were local, the task's control block would be available for modification to indicate it was blocking on a message queue or semaphore.
+However, the task's control block resides only on the same node as the task.
 As a result, the remote node must allocate a proxy to represent the task until it can be readied.